Fast x86 Debugging: Using GDB On Apple Silicon with Rosetta emulation

 Using GDB

 First, make sure that ptrace trap is enabled.
-The reason we need to do this is explained here.
+The reason we need to do this is explained in this Stack Overflow answer.

 sudo sh << END